Sauravvaidya/chat-webapp/README.md

 ## Directory Layout

 ```
-app/                    --> all of the source files for the application
+app/ ---------------------> all of the source files for the application
-  assets/app.css        --> default stylesheet
+  assets/app.css ---------> default stylesheet
-  src/           --> all app specific modules
+  src/ -------------------> all app specific modules
-     users/              --> package for user features
+     users/ --------------> .js files as modules of the app (contains controllers, configs etc)
+     users/view ----------> all the templates pf the app (contains html files)
-  index.html            --> app layout file (the main html template file of the app)
+  index.html -------------> app layout file (the main html template file of the app)
-karma.conf.js         --> config file for running unit tests with Karma
+karma.conf.js ------------> config file for running unit tests with Karma
-e2e-tests/            --> end-to-end tests
+e2e-tests/ ---------------> end-to-end tests
-  protractor-conf.js    --> Protractor config file
+  protractor-conf.js -----> Protractor config file
-  scenarios.js          --> end-to-end scenarios to be run by Protractor
+  scenarios.js -----------> end-to-end scenarios to be run by Protractor
 ```

 ## Updating Angular